Machine Learning: The Basics: Polynomial Regression

-Figure \ref{fig_scatterplot_poly} suggests that the relation $x \mapsto y$ between feature $x$ and label $y$ is highly non-linear.
-For such non-linear relations between features and labels it is useful to consider a hypothesis space which is constituted by polynomial functions
+Figure \ref{fig_scatterplot_poly} suggests that the relation $\feature \mapsto \truelabel$ between feature $\feature$ and label $\truelabel$ is highly non-linear.
+For such non-linear relations between features and labels it is useful to consider a \gls{hypospace} which is constituted by polynomial maps